 Pupils with Special Educational Needs are supported within the normal classroom environment, but may be withdrawn to work in small groups or 1:1, supported by a teacher and teaching assistants.
 A range of outside agencies including educational psychology, learning and language support, speech and language therapists provide advice, support and guidance.
-Our Assistant Head, Inclusion (SENCO) is Mrs Kerr who can be contacted through the school office or email: firstname.lastname@example.org
+If you have any questions, please contact Miss Katie Corteen through the school office or email: firstname.lastname@example.org

 "Bletchingley Village Primary has always treated everyone equally, but still accommodates everyone's needs and differences.

 I always feel that I can come in and discuss my children with the teachers and that the teachers have always kept a really close eye on how they are getting on.

 The school has always kept my children safe and I like how many events there are that parents/family can come to.